It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

-To avoid occlusion of blood vessels in the rest of the circulation, the clotting process is counteracted by activating a process called fibrinolysis in which clots dissolve as they form.
+To avoid the occlusion of blood vessels in the rest of the circulation, the clotting process is counteracted by activating fibrinolysis, in which clots dissolve as they form.

 In severe cases of pre-eclampsia, clotting and fibrinolysis can lead to a condition called disseminated intravascular coagulopathy, which can deplete the ability to clot throughout the body and lead to uncontrollable bleeding.

-Clots form from proteins and cells in the blood, called platelets.
+Clots are formed from proteins and cells in the blood called platelets.